-Course #3103 Grade Level: 10-12 Length: Year Prerequisite: Completion of Biology and Algebra 1 and a co-current enrollment or completion of Chemistry with grades of B or better.
+Prerequisite: Completion of Biology and Algebra 1 and a co-current enrollment or completion of Chemistry with grades of B or better

+This course meets UC/CSU (D) laboratory science and District graduation requirements for science or elective credit.
 The goal of this course is to provide students with the scientific principles, concepts, and methodologies required to understand the inter-relationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 A minimum of 20% of class time will be devoted to laboratory experiences.